 Although born in Atlanta, Georgia, Summer considers Miami her home because her father is a Miami native.
 She fondly remembers visiting her grandparents in Miami every year of her young life.
 Being the daughter of two retired U.S. Army officers, she lived in Georgia, Indiana, Texas, Germany, Kansas, and North Carolina growing up.
 She is a proud member of the National Association of Black Journalists and Delta Sigma Theta Sorority, Inc.

-She is conversational in Spanish and American Sign Language.
+Summer is conversational in Spanish and American Sign Language.
 She enjoys running, exercising, photography, and poetry.
-She looks forward to fully embracing the Miami community through mentoring and other community service oriented activities.
+She has fully embraced South Florida by mentoring students and getting involved in other community service activities.